 The term “politically correct” entered the American vocabulary in 1991, following a widely discussed New York magazine cover story on higher education, and has become applicable beyond the campus.
 The Associated Press, for example, announced this year the banishment of “illegal immigrant” from its stylebook.
 One linguist suggested “unauthorized migrant” as a more respectful substitute.
 Jay Leno, who is not politically correct, preferred “undocumented Democrats.”
 Perhaps “joggers without borders” will catch on.

 Still, the university remains the natural habitat, redoubt, and headquarters for political correctness.
-The predicate for the phenomenon was the democratization of higher education in [...] » Read More
+The predicate for the phenomenon was the democratization of [...] » Read More

 The Washington Examiner